ripple/rippled-api-spec/README.md

 2. In order to specify the request / response type for JSON RPC, we need to use a generic path (`/`) and a [`discriminator`](https://redocly.com/docs/resources/discriminator/) which allows us to derive the “type” of an object from the value in a specific parameter in the request.
 (In the case of the JSON RPC API, the `method` field tells us the type of request, which corresponds exactly with 1 or 2 response types)
     - The one case where this isn’t enough information is when a request has a `binary` option - in which case there are 2 possible response structures.
 3. Error responses in the "path" section represent HTTP response / errors. `rippled` or `clio` errors are treated as valid responses, and should be documented as `oneOf` the possible representations for each individual request response.
 Although rippled errors share a similar shape, ultimately we want to be very clear on what the specific error codes that are possible from each request.

-## How to add a new Request

-# AsyncAPI (used for rippled's Websocket API)

-_If you're new to **AsyncAPI**, you should read through [this 2.6.0 tutorial](https://v2.asyncapi.com/docs/tutorials/getting-started) and use [these 2.6.0 reference docs](https://v2.asyncapi.com/docs/reference/specification/v2.6.0) to look up any terms you see that are unfamiliar_

 # Things to investigate